 Abbott Miller in collaboration with Ellen Lupton [his wife], pioneered the concept of “designer as author,” undertaking projects in which content and form are developed in a symbiotic relationship.

-But I ignored the first thing, it’ll be printed in the office setup, not in the fancy glamourous publishing house (which I had experience working with by that time, hello Condé Nast and others).
-I am the fancy glamourous publishing house.
+Which I had experience working with by that time, hello Condé Nast and others.
+I am the fancy glamourous publishing house myself now.

 - Back then, I’ve been changing places too frequently.
 A digital nomad life-style makes some life decisions quite difficult.
 I didn’t know where I’ll live next, and I won’t like to move that book with me, I’m not that self-absorbed.
 And I enjoy my life-in-a-backpack life-style.
-I don’t have printed books, I have my Kindle and my MacBook Pro.
-And my iPhone, of course.
-And my iPad Pro too.
-That’s more than enough, already.
+I don’t have printed books, I have my Kindle, MacBook Pro, iPhone, iPad Pro and even Mini too.
+That’s more than one needs.

 - Now, editing this story in Sep 2024, having a family and two little kids, being somewhat grounded, I still don’t know what the future would bring me.
 I’m living in Ukraine now, here’s the war that Russia placed on our heads, so I’m not too eager to have many things.
 We may want to re-locate at some point, or we may not.
 It’s unpredictable now.